 Dr. Crockett continues a general dentistry practice at the Middletown site.
 She has a faculty appointment at the University of Connecticut School of Dentistry and participates in clinical supervision of AEGD residents.
 She is a graduate of the CT Health Foundation’s Leadership Fellowship program and currently serves on the policy advisory committee for the Donaghue Foundation.
 Dr. Crockett remains active in dental public health both locally and abroad.

-David Landsberg joined CHC in November 2010 as the Vice President of Human Resources.
-David oversees all HR department operations and is involved in strategic planning to educate and engage current and future employees in CHC’s culture, brand, values and business priorities.
+David Landsberg. advises CHC as a Human Resources Consultant involved in strategic planning to educate and engage current and future employees in CHC’s culture, brand, values and business priorities.
 He also currently serves as the chair of the State of Connecticut Insurance and Risk Management Purchasing Board.

-David was a consultant to CHC’s board of directors and senior management team from 2000 and 2010.
+David was a consultant to CHC’s board of directors and senior management team from 2000 and 2010 and became Vice President of Human Resources in November 2010.
 Before coming to CHC, he was the principal at PSL Consulting, a leading human resources consulting firm that has worked with several healthcare organizations, colleges and universities, as well as for-profit businesses.
 Previously, David was the director of human resources and risk management for Wesleyan University.
 In that role, he drove effective recruitment campaigns to staff an executive management team and redesigned all employee benefits programs.
 David has also served as human resources director at Schlumberger, Ltd., a large Fortune 500 multi-national corporation, where he integrated job roles and compensation programs to help managers develop and retain highly-committed teams during times of transition.